NachtRaveVL/Simple-Hydroponics-Arduino/README.md

 // Uncomment or -D this define to enable usage of the Adafruit GPS library, which enables GPS capabilities.
 //#define HYDRO_ENABLE_GPS                        // https://github.com/adafruit/Adafruit_GPS

+// Uncomment or -D this define to enable usage of the XPT2046_Touchscreen library, in place of the Adafruit FT6206 library.
+//#define HYDRO_ENABLE_XPT2046TS                  // https://github.com/PaulStoffregen/XPT2046_Touchscreen

 // Uncomment or -D this define to enable external data storage (SD card or EEPROM) to save on sketch size.
 Required for constrained devices.
 //#define HYDRO_DISABLE_BUILTIN_DATA              // Disables library data existing in Flash, instead relying solely on external storage.